Effective equidistribution for multiplicative Diophantine approximation on lines

 This estimate matches \cite[Equation (35)]{BV2007}, and the rest of the proof in \cite[\S 4]{BV2007} applies almost verbatim in the present context of Theorem \ref{ConvergenceResult}.\\

 If we slightly alter our circumstances, then there is a Fourier-analytic way to bound the cardinality of the dual Bohr set.
-A recent estimate of Huang and Liu \cite[Theorem 7]{HuangLiu}, applied with $(d,n) = (1,2)$ and $\ome \in (\ome^\times(a,b), 4)$, delivers the conclusion of Corollary \ref{counting} with the hypothesis $\ome^\times(a,b) < 4$ in lieu of the hypothesis $\ome^*(a,b) < 5$.
-We thus obtain Theorem \ref{ConvergenceVariant}.
+Suppose $\ome^\times(a,b) < 4$.
+Consider the case $(d,n) = (1,2)$ of \cite[Theorem 8]{HuangLiu}, which we state below.